Skip to Content

 Thrust can be used alternating with rotation in any magnitude or order

-A ship may spend 1 Thrust point to cancel all momentum to remain in place
+A ship may spend Thrust points to cancel all momentum to remain in place with a +1 bonus to TRN while stationar

 Thrust Ramming